 Register your overseas travel and/or residential details here.

-There is extreme risk to your security in north-eastern Uganda (Kaabong, Kotido, Moroto, Katakwi, Nakapiripirit, Abim, Kapchorwa and Bukwa districts), due to banditry and inter-tribal clashes and we advise against all travel to these areas.
+There is extreme risk to your security in north-eastern Uganda, including the Karamoja region, and areas bordering South Sudan due to the threat of banditry and other violent crime.
+We advise against all travel to these areas.

-Elsewhere in Uganda there is some risk to your security due to the threat from terrorism, civil unrest and criminal activity and we advise caution.
+There is some risk to your security elsewhere in Uganda due to the threat from terrorism, crime and civil unrest and we advise caution.

 Armed robberies and car-jackings occur throughout the country.
-Walking alone or travelling after dark is not recommended and no resistance should be given if you are the victim of an armed robbery or carjacking as this could lead to an escalation in violence.
-We also recommend avoiding any demonstrations, protests and political rallies as they have the potential to turn violent.
-In September 2009, three days of violent demonstrations in Kampala left 25 people dead and over 100 injured before security forces brought the situation under control using tear gas and live gun fire.
+Walking alone or travelling after dark is not recommended and no resistance should be given if you are the victim of an armed robbery or carjacking, as this could lead to an escalation in violence.

 New Zealanders visiting Uganda’s national parks are advised to use reputable, registered tour operators.
-In February 2008, a foreign tourist was shot and killed in Mt Elgon National Park.
-Armed attacks and security incidents have occurred in other national parks.
+Armed attacks and security incidents have occurred in national parks.
 As the security situation in the parks can change with little warning, we recommend contacting the Ugandan Wildlife Authority (UWA) for the latest information prior to embarking on your journey.

-As there is no New Zealand diplomatic presence in Uganda, the ability of the government to assist New Zealand citizens who get into trouble is severely limited.
+As there is no New Zealand diplomatic presence in Uganda, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.

-New Zealanders travelling or living in Uganda should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Uganda should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

-New Zealanders travelling or living in Uganda are strongly encouraged to register their details with the Ministry of Foreign Affairs.
+New Zealanders in Uganda are encouraged to register their details with the Ministry of Foreign Affairs.